Peter-hammo/My-python-for-devops-learning-curve/week1-week2/Q-ans-A-in python-devops.md

 Describe a real-world example of how you used Python to solve a DevOps challenge.

-    Here you can talk about the projects that we did in this series GitHub Webhooks
+    Here you can talk about the this projects
+        GitHub Webhooks
         JIRA integration
         File Operations